couldnt-find-good-name/sd-webui-swap-mukham/readme.md

 - This version does not work in Google Colab, sorry.

 ## Changes
+Changes 10/08/2023
+- added gallery, now you can drag an drop images from gallery.

 Changes 09/08/2023
 - stylized UI Buttons and info panel.